Briefgarde/TP-Convolution/rapport.md

 Problem 8 to 14 :
 ![Ex1part 1 8-14](images\Ex2\Ex1Part1_8-end.jpeg)

-For exercise 12, I've left it intentionnaly blank.
-Searching around a bit, we've found that the little "'" symbol  next to a matrix can be a notation for many thing : [transpose](https://en.wikipedia.org/wiki/Transpose#Definition), determinant,
+For exercise 12, I left it blank because I wasn't sure what the ' prime symbol meant, since we hadn't seen that notation in our lessons.
+I know the rest of the groupe generally assumed it was a transpose, and I share this interpretation, so I'll write the transposed matrix just in case :
+$$
+\begin{bmatrix}
+2 & 1 \\
+3 & 4 \\
+5 & 6
+\end{bmatrix}'
+=
+\begin{bmatrix}
+2 & 1 \\
+3 & 4 \\
+5 & 6
+\end{bmatrix}^T
+=
+\begin{bmatrix}
+2 & 1 & 5\\
+1 & 4 & 6
+\end{bmatrix}
+$$

 ### Part 2 : Matrix type
 1. Square matrix
    1. A square matrix has the same number of columns as it has of rows.
 2. Column matrix
    1. A column matrix has dimension nx1, so it only has one column.
-It looks vertical => Tall
+It is vertical => Tall
 3. Row matrix
    1. A row matrix has dimension 1xm, so it has many columns but only one row => Wide
 4. Identity matrix
-   1. The identity matrix has its diagonal element all at 1 (when n = m), and the rest of its element at 0 (when n =/= m).
+   1. The identity matrix has its diagonal element all at 1 (when $n = m$), and the rest of its element at 0 (when $n \neq m$).
 It is **always** square.
    2. In a way, it is a sort of permuation matrix.
-   3. If we multiply it with another vector, we get the vector itself.
+   3. If we multiply it with a vector, we get the vector itself.
+   4. The identity matrix is a stricter diagonal matrix.
 5. Diagonal matrix
-   1. The diagonal matrix is similar to the identity matrix, but inversed : when n=m (its diagonal), the element is any number but 0.
+   1. The diagonal matrix has a similar structure to the identity matrix, in a way : when $n=m$ (its diagonal), the element is any number but 0.
 When not, the number is 0.
 6. symmetric matrix
-   1. A symmetric matrix has a symmetry access along its diagonal (when n=m).
+   1. A symmetric matrix has a symmetry access along its diagonal (when $n=m$).
+So, the element at $n,m$ is the same then the element at $m,n$
 7. Permutation matrix
    1. A permuation matrix is a matrix that has only one 1 per row **AND** per column.
    2. The rest of the elements are 0.
    3. It is always square
 8. Upper triangular matrix
-   1. An upper triangular matrix is a matrixe where the element below the diagonal (when n>m) are all 0.
+   1. An upper triangular matrix is a matrixe where the element below the diagonal (when $n>m$) are all 0.
    2. The diagonal itself can be any number.
 9. Lower triangular matrix
-    1. A lower triangular matrix is a matrixe where the element above (when n<m) the diagonal are all 0.
+    1. A lower triangular matrix is a matrixe where the element above (when $n<m$) the diagonal are all 0.

 ### Part 3 : Some matrix Operations